Go / No-Go supplier decision planning before china factory visit

 No.

-A factory audit shows what is visible at a specific moment.
+A factory audit only evaluates visible conditions at a specific moment.

 It cannot replace: